Graduate Student Applicants

 Awards up to $20,000 for graduate tuition to Northwestern alumni, preferably females, who return to the University to pursue a terminal Master's degree in any field of study.
-Applicant may be newly admitted or currently enrolled, but must be registered as full-time graduate student in Fall Quarter 2015.
-Application will be available early in March, 2015.
+Applicant may be newly admitted or currently enrolled, but must be registered as full-time graduate student in Fall Quarter 2016.
+Applications can be found at www.nualumnae.org and will be available early in February, 2016.

 Scholarships for study in a Scandinavian country.
 Applicants must have research or study that makes a stay in Scandinavia essential.

 Fellowship for one year of advanced study at a Belgian University.
 Preference given to those with Dutch, French or German language abilities.

 Funding available for doctoral candidates.
 Student in all fields eligible.

 Scholarships for students and doctoral candidates to attend programmes offered by consortia of higher education institutions with study/research periods in European countries.